dreamcatcher-tech/network/Inbox/2024-01-09 1334 how much processing is too much for the LLM to be trusted with.md

 Then how to make a test bench to try get the outputs to be correct.
 If we actually need format correctness we can use a jsonschema checker in a very simple way.

 So long as we could debug and rerun the LLM running at any point, then we should be able to build stable systems.

+Any time any kind of computation occurs, other than invocation, an LLM should be doing it by being forced to call the function.
+If it does it wrong, we just need to prompt it differently.